cmgodwin/tic-tac-toe_agents/README.md

 The main purpose of this project was to implement brute force and alpha-beta pruning agents that play tic-tac-toe optimally.

-To try out the code, run the main.py file in the runnable_code folder with python using a command line.
+To try out the code, download runnable_code and run the main.py file with python using a command line.

 The two other files in the root of the repository are my main contribution to the code.
 The rest of the code was provided as the basis for the assignment.